October unlocks a recognizable change in

 UV index

-In October, the average daily maximum UV index in Valletta is 5.
-A UV Index value of 3 to 5 symbolizes a moderate threat to health from exposure to the Sun's UV radiation for ordinary individuals.
+In Valletta, the average daily maximum UV index in October is 5.
+A UV Index reading of 3 to 5 represents a medium vulnerability from exposure to the Sun's UV rays for average individuals.

-Note: A daily maximum UV index of 5 in October translates into the following instructions:
+Note: The maximum daily UV index, 5 in October, converts into the following recommendations: